Noumansharif27/revisionCode/README.md

 # Array[]

-----A linear collection of data/things.-----
+    A linear collection of data/things.

-**Arrays are Mutable** : it means every change you made to an array will affect the original array.
+    Arrays are Mutable : it means every change you made to an array will affect the original array.

 **e.g. :** <br />
 let arr = ["Adam", "Bob", "Carlos"]; <br />